Hotspot Shield VPN review

 Streaming: does Hotspot Shield work with Netflix?

-The same cannot be said about BBC iPlayer.
-Although it did work and unblocked videos, there was some buffering at the start.
-Otherwise, the streaming quality was good, and I didn't experience any stutters.
+However, we stumbled upon some issues when accessing other streaming platforms.
+It did unblock BBC iPlayer, but there was some buffering at the beginning.
+Otherwise, the streaming quality was good, and we didn't experience any stutters.

-Like many others before it, Hotspot Shield stumbled when unblocking DAZN.
-Although it's a niche streaming service, it has harsh anti-VPN measures that few providers can bypass, making it the ultimate test.
+But like many others before it, Hotspot Shield couldn’t access DAZN.
+Although it's a niche streaming service, it has harsh anti-VPN measures that only few providers can bypass.

 Is Hotspot Shield good for torrenting?